 This is something you can ask your doctor and your health insurance company about before heading to the pharmacy to fill your prescription.
 The doctor's office might even be able to check your coverage for you before you leave.

 12. Consider Switching to Sam's Club (You Don't Need a Membership!)

-Shopping for most things at Sam's Club requires a membership, but you don't need to be a paying member to utilize their pharmacy.
+Sam's Club requires a membership to shop for most items, but you don't need to be a paying member to utilize their pharmacy.
 Even better — its pharmacy is known for having some of the best prices on prescriptions.